-Right where you want to put the fence posts?
 You might be surprised at our recommendation for drilling post holes in solid rock.

 Digging Post Holes in Solid Rock

 The easiest ways are to think outside the box.
-Think for solutions out the box instead of a fence.

 Do you really need a traditional fence or could you plant a fast-growing hedge or even make a rock wall fence instead?
 Maybe it would require less maintenance or look better with your landscaping?
 Maybe, you could even save yourself some cash AND not have to dig fence post holes in rocky ground?